Technical sergeant: Marine Corps

 Technical sergeant was a rank in the United States Marine Corps until 1958.
 From 1941 until 1946, the rank was equivalent to grade 2, ranking with gunnery sergeant and other technical ranks.
 From 1947 until 1958, the rank was reclassified as E-6 and became the sole rank in this grade.
-The rank was renamed gunnery sergeant and elevated to E-7 after the reorganization of grades in 1959.
+The rank gunnery sergeant replaced it and elevated to E-7 after the reorganization of grades in 1959.

 Air Force

 Technical sergeant, "tech sgt" or "TSgt" in informal parlance, is the sixth enlisted rank (pay grade E-6) in the U.S. Air Force, just above staff sergeant and below master sergeant.
 A technical sergeant is a noncommissioned officer and abbreviated as TSgt (with no period in official USAF and other military correspondence).
 Official terms of address are "technical sergeant" or "sergeant", although many use "tech sergeant" in informal situations.

 Civil Air Patrol

 The Civil Air Patrol (CAP), a non-profit corporation Congressionally chartered to operate as the civilian auxiliary of the U.S. Air Force, has a quasi-military structure which includes the rank of technical sergeant.
 The grade of technical sergeant is above staff sergeant and beneath master sergeant.
 Former military enlisted personnel who held the rank of technical sergeant in the United States Armed Forces may retain that rank as members of the CAP.